 How Does Google Determine Quality?

-Google assigns a quality score between one and ten based on overall quality of the ad.
+Google assigns a quality score between one and ten based on the overall quality of the ad.
 What are the factors in Google’s evaluation of your ad?
 There are three parts.
 First, ad relevance, this one is simple.
 Ads with keywords being searched for have more relevance, that’s it.
 With that fact in mind, make sure that the keywords you chose are relevant to a users search.

-Google assigns a prediction to your ad of an expected click through rate.
+Google assigns a prediction to your ad of an expected click-through rate.
 This is determined by the previous performance of the keywords in your ad.
-A higher click through rate inevitably leads to a higher quality score.
-The formula for predicted click through rates is: Total Clicks/Total Impressions= Click Through Rate.
+A higher click-through rate inevitably leads to a higher quality score.
+The formula for predicted click-through rates is: Total Clicks/Total Impressions= Click Through Rate.

 Landing page experience is the third factor in Google’s quality score for an ad.
-It means having an attention grabbing site that is easy to navigate.
+It means having an attention-grabbing site that is easy to navigate.

 A Word About Extensions

 Using the correct AdWords strategy can mean higher traffic to your website and more name recognition in general.
 It is important to master AdWords so that you have the highest Google ranking for your ad possible.
-With a little practice you can find the best strategy for your Google ads and increase your rankings!
+With a little practice, you can find the best strategy for your Google ads and increase your rankings!

 Let MosierData help you decipher your Google Ad Ranking and build your strategy.